 - Public medical care offers free or subsidized healthcare facilities that are not limited to hospital-based care or emergency treatment.
 It includes GP (General Practitioner) visits, prescriptions, ambulance use, dental care for children, childbirth and postnatal care, medical tests, and much more.

-How to Use Public Healthcare Facilities as an Expat in New Zealand
+How to Use Public Healthcare as an Expat in New Zealand

 Public healthcare facilities in New Zealand include free or heavily subsidized treatment in public hospitals for permanent residents.
 You are eligible to receive free healthcare in New Zealand if: